Lobster shacks, hidden gems, fine dining, and more.

 J’s Oyster is everything you want in a divey seafood bar, from swarthy regulars to bad lighting and unbeatable oysters and haddock chowder.
 It’s right on the pier, so enjoy a stroll before or after your meal.

-Maine Dining Guide: Further Up the Coast
+Maine Dining Guide: Best Food + Restaurants Further Up Coast

 Continuing our Maine dining guide northward up coastal Route 1, you will find lots of charming towns, quiet and picturesque harbors, stunning ocean waves crashing against large granite rocks, and more great food.